icehrm/icehrm.github.io/_docs/leave.md

 <code>"Proportionate leaves on Joined Date" = "Yes"</code>

 If this is set then Jhon Doe will only be entitled for 18 * (8/12) annual leaves for the year given he has joined on 1st of May 2015

-<code>I'll cover other other leave management concepts in icehrm like Leave Groups,<br/> Leave Rules in
-another article </code>